iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Monotone Operators.md

 **Remarks**

 In the case of maximally monotone operator being a subgradient operator, shifting the output space by one vector is the same as adding an affine function to the original function.
+In general the sum of 2 monotone operator is still a monotone operator.

 ---
 ### **Examples**